AseWhy/asewhy.github.io/static/data/routes/router/sections/en/updates.md

     Today I added a form to contact me fine, now if you do not have the opportunity to contact me by your mail, you can leave your message through the form.
 }

+> [06/05/2021] Slightly corrected the design and spelling in some places {
+    I decided to slightly change the indentation of the main view.
+Fixed some spelling and punctuation errors that hurt eyes.
+}

 > [#] The end of all ends {}